 - Potential to improve drugs and make non-viable drugs accessible to patients

-At Immundnz we use standardised and customised assays based on immunology, molecular and protein biology, and human cell culture systems (cell lines, primary cells) to recapulate an in vitro immune microenviroment.
+At Immundnz we use standardised and customised assays based on human cell culture systems (cell lines, primary cells) to recapulate an in vitro immune microenviroment.
 Combined with cells of representative human organs (e.g. arteries/heart, lungs, kidney, liver, etc.) we use various lymphocytes such as dendritic cells, T cells, B cells, monocytes and macrophages.
-The aim is to provide you with valuable information on potential drug immunogenicity at preclinical stage.
-We can also develop cell systems of other mammal such rodents and bovids.
+The aim is to provide you with valuable information on potential drug immune risk at preclinical stage.
+We can also develop cell systems of other mammals such as rodents and bovids.

 One of the key areas that we focus on is the assessment of drug-induced tissue damage leading to the possibility of chronic secondary immune-mediated pathology or immunotoxicity-mediated organ failure.
 Knowing about problems arising from drug-tissue interaction with the generation of immune response can be important in modifying drug pathway and preventing human risk in clinical treatment.

-Contact us to know more about our assay services.
+Contact us to know more about our assay services or READ Technology.